CindyLinz/JS-GreenDefine/README.md

   with a callback.
 The passed callback will be invoked when the module is ready.

+  There's also a **preload** method for background preloading since version 0\.02\.
+  If you invoke the proxy function directly, the plugin will perform an aggressive load that push every loading process to start early as long as possible.
+If you invoke the **proxy.preload** function instead, the plugin will perform a casual load that queue up all the implied loading process, runs one at a time, and makes a 50ms sleep between the processes.
+  That is, the normal way will result in a shorter loading time, but might freeze the browser responding; the **preload** way will load much longer, and might provide a better browser responding while loading.

   Take a look at the example below:

 ```javascript